mtmanning93/Reach_reports/README.md

 Example user stories which have affected the overall design and functionailty of the project.

 #### - Site Admin
-> "As a site admin I can create, read, update and delete reports so that I can manage the site content"
+> "As a site admin I can create, read, update, and delete reports so that I can manage the site content"
 >
-> "As a site admin I can approve or disapprove comments so that I can keep the content specific and non offensive"
+> "As a site admin I can approve or disapprove comments so that I can keep the content specific and non-offensive"

 #### - User

-> "As a user I can easily locate each page of the site so that navigation is smooth and consistant throughout the site"
+> "As a user I can easily locate each page of the site so that navigation is smooth and consistent throughout the site"
 >
 > "As a user I can view a paginated list of condition reports so that I can select one to read"
 >